 2.9 The effect of temperature on free radicals in squid extract

 0.25 mL squid extract was mixed with 0.25 mL of chlorogenic acid (1 g/L) or quercetin-3-D-galactoside (0.5 g/L) and 15 mg of PBN.
 The mixtures were incubated at 80 and 100 °C, respectively for 15 min in a water bath.
-Taking deionised water as a control, the change of free radical content was determined by ESR.
+Taking deionized water as a control, the change of free radical content was determined by ESR.

 2.10 The effect of reaction time on free radicals in squid extract